ethberlinzwei/KnowledgeBase/resources/3box.md

 - Users can use their ETH account, don't need to install additional software

 ## 3Box SDK and APIs
-We offer `3Box.js`, a JavaScript SDK that makes it easy to add these features to your serverless web application. *Learn more [here](https://docs.3box.io/build/web-apps).*
+We offer `3Box.js`, a JavaScript SDK that makes it easy to add these APIs to your serverless web application. *Learn more [here](https://docs.3box.io/build/web-apps).*

 -   [**👩 Profiles**](https://docs.3box.io/build/web-apps/profiles): Replace hex addresses with social user profiles throughout your app.
 Set/get public and private data to/from a user's profile.
 Profiles are great for storing things like name, image, group affiliations, social account verifications, and more in a location that is easily shared across apps.